Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Related Works

 \textbf{Transformer-based Adaptation for Semantic Segmentation} Several studies investigated the potential of transformers for semantic segmentation in unsupervised domain adaptation (UDA) settings \cite{hoyer2022daformer, park2022dat}.
 They showed the generalization potential of Transformers architectures \cite{kolesnikov2021image,xie2021segformer} compared to the widely used convolutional neural networks.
 Hoyer et al. \cite{hoyer2022hrda} propose a multi-resolution training approach for UDA to preserve fine segmentation details and capture long-range context dependencies.
 Park et al. \cite{park2022dat} apply an entropy-based re-weighting in the attention module to address domain discrepancy.
 Although these methods show the applicability of vision transformers in the UDA scenario, none of them investigates adaptation in the source-free setting data nor domain adaptation with multimodal data.

-\textbf{Multimodal Domain Adaptation for Semantic Segmentation} Hu et al. \cite{hu2023multi} addresses a single-stage input-level fusion, summing the depth after being injected into one attention block.
-Beforehand, they also perform depth correction through a depth estimation module. xMUDA \cite{jaritz2022cross} proposes an unsupervised domain adaptation scheme for 3D semantic segmentation where the output feature of two distinct networks (2D for RGB and 3D for LiDAR) are fused through mutual mimicking.
-In MM-TTA \cite{shin2022mm}, they investigate the challenge of test-time adaptation for multi-modal 3D semantic segmentation.
-To our knowledge, no currently existing framework focuses on the task of 2D semantic segmentation using a multimodal framework for source-free domain adaptation.
+\textbf{Multimodal Domain Adaptation for Semantic Segmentation} Hu et al. \cite{hu2023multi} addresses a single-stage input-level fusion, summing the depth after being injected into one attention block. xMUDA \cite{jaritz2022cross} proposes an unsupervised domain adaptation scheme for 3D semantic segmentation where the output feature of two distinct networks (2D for RGB and 3D for LiDAR) are fused through mutual mimicking.
+In MM-TTA \cite{shin2022mm}, they investigate the challenge of test-time adaptation for multi-modal 3D semantic segmentation. \giulia{Due to the additional domain shift introduced by pre-training a model on depth, there is no currently existing framework for source-free domain adaptation exploiting depth on the task of 2D semantic segmentation.}